fjarri/poetic_edda/README.rst

   know how long the stanza names in other chapters will be).
 * Proofread everything
 * Find a way to remove whitespace from top and bottom of longtable
+* Find a way to disable page breaks between comments and stanzas (seems to be the issue of longtable)